AckerlyXu/heima/articles/site-recovery/site-recovery-setup-replication-settings-vmware.md

 2. Click on 'Dissociate' on top.
 3. Select the 'Configuration server' from the list of servers.
 4. Click OK.
 The configuration server should be dissociated in about 1 to 2 minutes.

-	> [AZURE.NOTE]
+    > [!NOTE]
     > You cannot dissociate a Configuration server if there is at least one replicated item using the policy.
 Make sure there are no replicated items using the policy before dissociating the Configuration server.

 ## Delete replication policy

 1. Click on the replication policy which you want to delete.
 2. Click on Delete.
 The policy should be deleted in about 30 seconds to 1 minute.

-	> [AZURE.NOTE]
+    > [!NOTE]
     > You cannot delete a replication policy if it has at least 1 Configuration server associated to it.
 Make sure there are no replicated items using the policy and delete all the associated configuration servers before deleting the policy.